sinha-abhi/AdlibBot/README.md

 In the case of `verify=False`, `spawn_reddit_inst()` returns a Reddit instance.

-*WARNING*: We have not verified, in this case, whether PRAW was able to establish a connection with Reddit or not.
+*WARNING*: In this case, we have not verified whether PRAW was able to establish a connection with Reddit or not.
 If the connection failed, then a prawcore.expceptions.OAuthException will be raised.
-Therefore, the method presented in the first example is recommended.
+The method presented in the first example is recommended.